frankfont/zcmd-demo-rudimentary/README.md

 Use these machines and stacks to learn more about other operating systems and applications.
 Most folders have some helpful tips and instructions to get going.

 ## Machine folders
 Easy place to start playing with Dockerfile ideas.
+The existing __Dockerfile__ examples are minimal.

-## Stack folers
+## Stack folders
 Easy place to start playing around with Docker Compose ideas.
+The existing __docker-conmpose.yml__ examples are minimal.